drashland/website-v2/docs/sinco/v3.x/2_tutorials/2_client/2_visit_pages.md

    $ deno test --allow-run --allow-read --allow-net app_test.ts
    ```

-2. All of your tests should pass
+2. All of your tests should pass.